tbal999/bb/README.md

 Once you've done that, just build it & run it i.e go build bb.go

-Then run "./bb mod" to initialise all the folders.
+Then run "./bb init" once to initialise all the necessary folders.

 You'll then have an up and running pubnix bulletin board.
-Just make sure all other users have access to the application.
-Maybe place it in the binary folder.

-You may need to edit the permissions in the admin .bbmod folder so that bban0n.json & bbp1n.json are both rw-rw-rw. bb should automatically do that but i've noticed it doesn't always work when started up (potential bug)
+Then simply place the bb exec to your bin, and make the application accessible by all users.
+Ta-da, you have your own private bulletin board on your pubnix.

 ARGS instructions: